viane/Professor-Nittany/doc/API/README.md

 # Getting Set Up

-1. `cd slate`
-2. Initialize, you can do this locally to test:
+Initialize, you can do this locally to test:

 ```shell
 # update ruby 2.4.0